 This means that if a physical node uses a sub-modular utility function, a value of a particular virtual resource j cannot increase because of the presence of other resources in the bundle.
-CAD relies on the notion of sub-modularity to work: releasing outdated bids without a sub-modular utility may break the convergence to a conflict-free VNET embedding (see e.g., Figure 2).

-Although having sub-modular utility functions may be realistic in many resource allocation problems [26], in the distributed VNET embedding problem this assumption may be too restrictive, as the value of a virtual node may increase as new resources are added to the bundle, e.g. the cost of mapping a virtual link between two virtual nodes decreases if a physical node hosts both virtual source and destination.

-To guarantee convergence without using a sub-modular utility function, as in [24], we let each physical node communicate its bid on virtual node j obtained from a bid warping function:
+Although having sub-modular utility functions may be realistic in many resource allocation problems [15], in the distributed slice embedding problem this assumption may be too restrictive, as the value of a virtual node may increase as new resources are added to the bundle, e.g. the cost of mapping a virtual link between two virtual nodes decreases if a physical node hosts both virtual source and destination.
+To guarantee convergence without using a sub-modular score function, as in [14], we let each physical node communicate its bid on virtual node j obtained from a bid warping function: